Questions, answered

 Any language, any framework.
 Specsight reads your codebase the way a senior engineer would — understanding business behaviour rather than relying on language-specific rules.
 JavaScript, TypeScript, Python, Go, Ruby, Java, Rust, PHP, C#, Elixir, anything that lives in a Git repository.

 You can, and many engineers do.
 The point of Specsight is everyone else — the PM writing tickets, customer success answering questions, sales preparing demos, managers onboarding new hires, executives reading the product without needing a translator.
-They get a browsable spec organised by Feature, with scenarios, a changelog, and reports — no terminal, no prompt to write, no fresh hallucination each time.
+They get a browsable spec organised by Feature, with scenarios, a changelog, and digests — no terminal, no prompt to write, no fresh hallucination each time.
 Engineers can still wire Specsight into Claude Code or Cursor through the MCP server, so the same source of truth feeds both audiences.

 Someone with access to your GitHub repository connects it to Specsight — a one-time setup.
 From then on, everyone can use Specsight.

 Most Projects finish their first analysis in under an hour.
-After that, every release updates the spec in minutes through a Release Sync.
+After that, every release updates the spec in minutes through a Sync.

 Every scenario can be edited, annotated, or deleted by your team, and every change is recorded in the changelog.
 Once your team has edited a scenario, Specsight won’t overwrite it on the next release — if the code conflicts, it flags the scenario for review instead.
 Specsight writes the first draft; you own the final word.